Orthogonal group: Canonical form

 The element belongs to SO(n) if and only if there are an even number of −1 on the diagonal.
+A pair of eigenvalues −1 can be identified with a rotation by π and a pair of eigenvalues +1 can be identified with a rotation by 0.

-The special case of n = 3 is known as Euler's rotation theorem, which asserts that every (non-identity) element of SO(3) is a rotation about a unique axis-angle pair.
+The special case of n = 3 is known as Euler's rotation theorem, which asserts that every (non-identity) element of SO(3) is a rotation about a unique axis–angle pair.